marcutudor79/embedded-intrusion-system-ETTI-pr2/README.md

 ## What you will find here
 * Docs - contains most of the documentation for the project
-* Firmware-security - contains the code project
+* Firmware - contains the source and interface files of the project
-* Firmare-test - contains a blinky like project
-* PCB - contains a KiCAD electrical scheme of the project
+* Schematic - contains a KiCAD electrical schematic of the project

 ## What it does
 1. The photoresistor has laser diode shining light on it